Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: Introduction

 \subsection{Results and Technical Overview}

-We settle the aforementioned question for several matching problems, including the \emph{One-Sided Matching} problem mentioned above, \emph{Two-Sided Matching}, \emph{General Graph Matching}, as well as more general graph-theoretic problems.
-Specifically, we show the following: \begin{itemize} \item For all of these problems, there is a deterministic mechanism that makes two queries per agent and achieves a distortion of $O(\sqrt{n})$. \item No deterministic mechanism for these settings that makes two queries per agent can achieve a distortion better than $\Omega(\sqrt{n})$. \end{itemize} In fact, to obtain the $\Omega(\sqrt{n})$ lower bound mentioned above, we give a more general construction yielding an $\Omega(n^{1/\lambda})$ lower bound for any constant number $\lambda$ of queries for these problems.
+We settle the aforementioned question for several matching problems, including \emph{One-Sided Matching}, \emph{Two-Sided Matching}, \emph{General Graph Matching}, and other more general graph-theoretic problems.
+For all matching problems considered, we show that there is a deterministic mechanism that makes two queries per agent, runs in polynomial time, and achieves a distortion of $O(\sqrt{n})$.
+This upper bound is based on a novel mechanism, which we call \textsc{Match-TwoQueries} in the case of One-Sided Matching (see Mechanism~\ref{alg:Match-TwoQueries}).
+The mechanism asks two queries per agent and computes a maximum-weight matching based of the revealed values due to these queries.
+It starts by querying the agents at the first position of their preference rankings.
+For the second query, it computes a certain type of assignment $A$ of agents to items (or agents to agents in more general matching problems), to which we refer as a \emph{sufficiently representative assignment}, and queries the agents about the items they are assigned to in $A$.
+The existence of such an assignment for all instances is far from trivial, and one of our main technical contributions is to show its existence and efficient computation for the wide range of problems we consider.

+We also show that no deterministic mechanism for these settings that makes two queries per agent can achieve a distortion better than $\Omega(\sqrt{n})$.
+This lower bound follows by a more general construction yielding a lower bound of $\Omega(n^{1/\lambda})$ on the distortion of any mechanism that makes a constant number $\lambda$ of queries for any of these mechanisms.
 This mirrors the corresponding lower bounds of \cite{Amanatidis2021matching} for One-Sided Matching.

-The upper bound is based on a novel mechanism, termed \textsc{Match-TwoQueries} in the case of One-Sided Matching (see Mechanism~\ref{alg:Match-TwoQueries}), which performs two queries per agent, and computes a maximum-weight matching based of the revealed values due to these queries.
-The mechanism starts by querying the agents at the first position of their preference rankings.
-For the second query, it computes a certain type of assignment $A$ of agents to items (or agents to agents in more general matching problems), to which we refer as a \emph{sufficiently representative assignment}, and queries the agents about the items they are assigned to according to $A$.
-The existence of such an assignment for all instances is far from trivial, and one of our main technical contributions is to show its existence and efficient computation for the wide range of problems we consider.